rajinder-yadav/micro_test/README.md

 # Micro Test For Testing C++ Code

 Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to test!
-I wrote it because I believe writing tests and setting up a test project should be simple and painless.
+I wrote MicroTest because I believe writing tests and setting up a test project should be simple and painless.

 ### Group - Getting Help